 Who can foster pets for HSP?

-ANYONE!
-No matter what your lifestyle and pace, there is a pet that is a perfect fit for a foster home.
+Anyone who is 18 years or older can be a part of our Foster Program.
+No matter what your lifestyle or pace, there is a pet that is a perfect fit for a foster home.
 We do our best to set each foster parent up for success with his or her individual circumstance.

-What you are comfortable with is what you will work with!
-If you are allergic to cats, you can foster dogs!
+What you are comfortable with is what you will work with.
+If you are allergic to cats, you can foster dogs.
 Puppies aren’t your thing?
-You can foster cats!
+You can foster cats.
 We even have small animals, such as rabbits and guinea pigs.

 Is it okay if I have children or other animals?

-Of course!
 The homes these animals will be adopted into will be as varied as our foster homes, so the different socialization they receive during their time in our program will be beneficial.
 We will do our best to make sure the pet fits the home.